FlorianHandke/chicken_coop/README.md

  * It has Wifi and Bluetooth.
 This can be used in later extensions, for example, to transfer sensor data (eg via MQTT) from the chicken coop.
  * The price for an ESP32 is about 7€.

+### Sleep mode

+To operate our setup as battery saving as possible we will use the deep sleep mode of the ESP32.
+Unnecessary components (e.g. CPU or WiFi) will be switched off and only those that are needed to wake up the processor will be kept active.

+The RTC memory of the ESP32 remains active so we can start the CPU by external events or an event timer with minimal power consumption (10µA).

+For more information about Deep Sleep Mode: there is a great tutorial from [Great Nerd Tutorial](https://randomnerdtutorials.com/esp32-deep-sleep-arduino-ide-wake-up-sources/)

 ## L298N Motor Driver

 The L298N allows us to run two DC motors simultaneously.
 Currently we only need one, but I chose it to automate more components in the chicken house at a later date.
 For example, the supply of feed.